 Limits on sending/receiving email

-Limits on total number and size of messages sent/received
+Limits on number and size of messages sent/received (in total)

 To protect our service against abuse, we limit the number and total size of emails that can be sent and received.
 These limits are very high and 99.9% of our users never get anywhere close to hitting them.
-If you find yourself regularly getting close, you should upgrade your account.
+If you find yourself regularly getting close to hitting the limit of sent/received messages for your account, you should upgrade your account.
 If you are already at the top plan, contact our support team to discuss your needs.

 The following daily limits apply per user, depending on the plan:

 |Total size of messages received||1 GB||2 GB||4 GB|